wasiahamad/Daily-DSA-Challenges/README.md

 ### Day 67: [ Longest Substring with At Least K Repeating Characters](Day6_LongestSubstring.java)
 - **Description**:

+- Given a string s and an integer k, return the length of the longest substring of s such that the frequency of each character in this substring is greater than or equal to k.
+- if no such substring exists, return 0.

 ## 🔧 How to Contribute

 Feel free to contribute by submitting pull requests or opening issues for improvements or additional challenges.
 Collaboration is encouraged!